BitEscrow/escrow-sdk/README.md

   3. Alice deposits her funds with the contract agent, along with a covenant.
   4. Once the deposit is confirmed on-chain, the contract becomes active.

   **Happy Path: Settle on Payout**

-  * Alice receives her widget and forgets about Bob.
+  5a.
+Alice receives her widget and forgets about Bob.
-  * The contract schedule closes automatically on 'payout'.
+  6a.
+The contract schedule closes automatically on 'payout'.
-  * Bob gets the funds, Alice can verify the CVM execution.
+  7a.
+Bob gets the funds, Alice can verify the CVM execution.

   **Neutral Path: Settle on Refund**

-  * Alice doesn't like her widget.
+  5b.
+Alice doesn't like her widget.
-  * Alice and Bob both agree to sign the 'refund' path.
+  6b.
+Alice and Bob both agree to sign the 'refund' path.
-  * Alice gets a partial refund, Bob still keeps his fees.
+  7b.
+Alice gets a partial refund, Bob still keeps his fees.

   **Unhappy Path: Dispute Settlement**

-  * Alice didn't get the right widget, and disputes the payout.
+  5c.
+Alice didn't get the right widget, and disputes the payout.
-  * Carol now has authority to settle the contract.
-  * Carol decides on the 'refund' path.
+  6c.
+Carol steps in, and decides on the 'refund' path.
-  * Alice gets a partial refund, Bob still keeps his fees.
+  7c.
+Alice gets a partial refund, Bob still keeps his fees.

   **Ugly Path: Contract Expires**

-  * Alice claims she didn't get a widget, and disputes the payout.
+  5d.
+Alice claims she didn't get a widget, and disputes the payout.
-  * Carol is on a two-week cruise in the bahamas.
+  6d.
+Carol is on a two-week cruise in the bahamas.
+No auto-settlement terms were set.
-  * The proposal did not include any auto-settlement terms.
-  * The contract expires, all deposits are released.
+  7d.
+The contract expires, all deposits are released.

   **Worst Path: Deposits Expire**

-  * Everything above happens, except the last part.
+  5e.
+Everything above happens, except the last part.
-  * The entire escrow platform goes down in flames.
+  6e.
+The entire escrow platform goes down in flames.
-  * The timelock on deposits eventually expire.
-  * Alice can sweep back her funds using the refund path.
+  7e.
+The timelock on deposits expire, Alice can spend via the refund path.

 ### Security Model

 A brief description of the security model:

-  * Each member joins the proposal using an anonymous credential.
-The involvement of a credential can be independently verified without revealing the owner to the agent.
+  * Each member participates using an anonymous credential.
+Credentials can be verified and claimed without revealing the owner to the escrow server.

-  * Members decide the terms of the proposal, and all spending paths.
-The contract agent does not get involved until the proposal terms have already been finalized.
+  * Members decide the terms of the proposal and all spending paths.
+The escrow server is not involved until the terms have already been finalized.

-  * Each member can optionally sign the proposal terms, if they wish to publicize their involvement.
-This does not reveal their credential in the proposal.
+  * Anyone can choose to endorse a proposal to publicize their support.
+Members do not reveal their credential by making an endorsement.

-  * Funders ultimately decide on what transactions to sign and deliver to the agent.
-If there's a disagreement, funders can back out of a deposit.
+  * Funders decide what transactions to sign and deliver to the escrow server.
+If there's a disagreement, funders can refund a deposit collaboratively or wait out the timelock.

-  * The contract agent cannot link depositors to members, nor members to credentials.
+  * The escrow server cannot link funders to a member of the contract.

-  * The contract agent can only settle via transactions provided by funders.
+  * The escrow server can only settle using transactions provided by funders.

   * All parites independently verify the progression of the contract and final settlement.
-If an agent settles the contract without publicizing a valid proof, their reputation is burned.
+If the server settles a contract without a valid proof, their reputation is burned.

 Some challenges with the current model:

-  * The agent has limited opportunity to censor members of a contract by ignoring their witness statements.
-In the short term, we plan to mitigate this using signed delivery receipts.
-In the long-term, we will support alternative platforms for publishing (such as nostr).
+  * The escrow server has an ability to censor members of a contract by ignoring their statements.
+In the short term, we plan to mitigate this using time-stamped delivery receipts.
+In the long-term, we plan to support open platforms (such as nostr) where delivery can be independently verified.

   * Even with the covenant restrictions, the burning of reputation may not be considered strong enough incentive.
-We are exploring additional options, such as the agent staking collateral.
+We are exploring additional options, such as the server staking some collateral.

 In terms of security, speed, and simplicity, we believe this is the best non-custodial solution for providing programmable escrow contracts on Bitcoin.